jfpuget/ARC-AGI-Challenge-2024/README.md

 - /notebooks contains data prep and model training notebooks.
 - /checkpoints contains saved checkpoints.

 The code is not decomposed into logical units files but it has some structure in it.
 First there is dataset creation, then data loader, then model class implementation, then training and inference code.
 The model can be trained using Pytorch distributed data parallel.
+Model implementation is derived from Phil Wang's nGPT-pytorch: https://github.com/lucidrains/nGPT-pytorch

 The configuration files contain all options that can be overriden at runtime.